We require a lighting audit to show that you are in compliance with the lighting pathway. This audit will either:

 - Give you a plan for making lighting upgrades that will allow 90% of your lighting load to come from LEDs.

 If you have previously upgraded the majority of your building's lighting to LED, you may already be in compliance.
 This is great!
-All you will need to do is have a lighting professional verify that your lighting is in compliance by filling out the lighting verification template(XLSX, 74KB).
+A lighting professional or the building owner must verify that your lighting is in compliance by filling out the lighting verification template(XLSX, 71KB).
 This is a simplified lighting audit, but in order to use it, a lighting fixture count by your lighting specialist must demonstrate that at least 97% of the lighting fixtures in the building are LED.
 Otherwise, you must use the more detailed Lighting Audit Template(XLSX, 38KB) to demonstrate compliance.

 You will attach the completed verification or audit template to the lighting compliance form you fill out in Step 7.